Skip to content

 ...

-Once you finish authenticating, you can access your signer!
+Once you finish authenticating, you can access the authentication provider!

-Got your signer/embedded EOA address?
+Got your embedded EOA address?
 Now you are ready to send transactions!
-Alchemy signer supports signing messages as raw hashes.
-You can use methods including signMessage, signTypedData, and signTransaction.
+The authentication provider supports signing messages as raw hashes.
+Use methods including signMessage, signTypedData, and signTransaction.

 const signedTx = await signer.signTransaction(txRequest);

-Then you can use a generic wallet client to send transactions!
-For example, if you are using viem, then you can use the toViemAccount method which will allow you to use the signer with a WalletClient.
+Then use a generic wallet client to send transactions.
+For example, if you are using viem, use the toViemAccount method which allows you to use the authentication provider with a WalletClient.

 import { createWalletClient, http, custom, parseEther } from "viem";